 We are hearing a lot of great advice from our audience and customers about how to keep manufacturing and industrial operations running smoothly in the midst of a global coronavirus (COVID-19) pandemic.
 This article is intended to centralize a lot of this information so others can continue to operate while protecting the health and safety of their workforce.

 If your company is severely impacted by COVID-19 or is switching gears to assist with much needed medical supplies, we created an Emergency Assistance Program to help, check it out here.
+We have also been regularly updating our COVID-19 resource hub for your needs.

 Be Active with Shift Management

--Consider staggering shift start times and lunch breaks to avoid large numbers of people being at the same place at the same time.
+- Consider staggering shift start times and lunch breaks to avoid large numbers of people being at the same place at the same time.
 Separating shift start times can help reduce the impact if one of the shifts becomes affected.

--Reduce movement from one area of a facility to another by encouraging shifts/work areas to stay to themselves.
+- Reduce movement from one area of a facility to another by encouraging shifts/work areas to stay to themselves.
 This reduces the risk of germs moving quickly through the workplace.

--For those that operate on a day shift only basis, risks can be reduced by splitting into 2 or 3 shifts to limit contact between workers and teams, while keeping production levels up.
+- For those that operate on a day shift only basis, risks can be reduced by splitting into 2 or 3 shifts to limit contact between workers and teams, while keeping production levels up.

--Wherever possible, it might be necessary to run skeleton crews for the time being in order to follow expert advice on self-isolation and social distancing.
+- Wherever possible, it might be necessary to run skeleton crews for the time being in order to follow expert advice on self-isolation and social distancing.

 Review Necessary In-Person Staffing Needs

--Have support staff work remotely from home.
+- Have support staff work remotely from home.
 To reduce the number of people in the building, it might be a good idea to have only essential operations staff remain in your facility.
 Doing so reduces person-to-person interaction and allows for suggested social distancing protocols.

--Only allow critical staff members to enter production areas to protect the health of your production team.
+- Only allow critical staff members to enter production areas to protect the health of your production team.
 Keeping staff roughly 6 feet apart from one another where possible to avoid transmission of germs.

 Implement Rigorous Cleaning and PPE Protocols

--Use disinfection best practices to regularly clean all high traffic surfaces.
+- Use disinfection best practices to regularly clean all high traffic surfaces.
 This includes machines, tablets, handles, and other frequently touched surfaces.

--Place hand sanitizing stations throughout the facility to encourage use by all employees.
+- Place hand sanitizing stations throughout the facility to encourage use by all employees.
 These can be especially important in any cafeteria or food break areas.

--Designate a specific person or team to be responsible for cleaning and sanitation efforts.
+- Designate a specific person or team to be responsible for cleaning and sanitation efforts.

--If available, consider distributing masks and gloves to reduce the chance of infection spread.
+- If available, consider distributing masks and gloves to reduce the chance of infection spread.

--Share expert guidelines on hand-washing and personal hygiene to protect the health of everyone, even beyond the walls of your facility.
+- Share expert guidelines on hand-washing and personal hygiene to protect the health of everyone, even beyond the walls of your facility.

 Address Work Absences

--Take a deep dive into what levels of absenteeism can be hit before a build rate gets lowered, or worse, shut down for a period of time.
+- Take a deep dive into what levels of absenteeism can be hit before a build rate gets lowered, or worse, shut down for a period of time.

--Be flexible with your staff.
+- Be flexible with your staff.
 Those with children are likely juggling school and daycare closures or some may live with high risk individuals.
 Many of these circumstances are beyond their control.

 Communicate Openly and Frequently

--Things are changing from day to day, this can create a high level of uncertainty for your employees.
+- Things are changing from day to day, this can create a high level of uncertainty for your employees.
 By doing your best to share updates often, you can help alleviate their stress and concern.

--Keep communication brief and straightforward, focus on the necessary information.
+- Keep communication brief and straightforward, focus on the necessary information.
 This will make everything easy to understand.

--Be aware that there is a high risk of people hiding their symptoms for fear of retribution.
+- Be aware that there is a high risk of people hiding their symptoms for fear of retribution.
 By creating a culture of open communication, you can help reduce the risk of spreading an infection to others.

--Remain calm and put yourself in their shoes.
+- Remain calm and put yourself in their shoes.
 Employees are likely thinking of the health of themselves and their family, while also considering a slew of other factors.
 Approach communication from a place of empathy, you can help deliver a sense of safety during a time of need.

 Develop a Plan if Someone Gets Sick

--Create and communicate a plan for your employees if someone is feeling sick.
+- Create and communicate a plan for your employees if someone is feeling sick.
 This is important to help avoid the spread of any contagious disease.

--In the unfortunate situation of an entire shift or team getting ill, fill-ins need to be prepared to do their work to keep operations running.
+- In the unfortunate situation of an entire shift or team getting ill, fill-ins need to be prepared to do their work to keep operations running.
 To help these efforts, make sure documented procedures are up to date and able to be shared with those who need to be filling in temporarily.

--While we hope it doesn’t happen, it’s important to also have a specific action plan in place if there is a confirmed coronavirus case at your facility.
+- While we hope it doesn’t happen, it’s important to also have a specific action plan in place if there is a confirmed coronavirus case at your facility.

 For even more actionable advise, OSHA has a helpful guide for preparing workplaces for COVID-19.